JohannesEschbach/BERT_ROC/paraphrasing/README.md

 - `cloze_test.mixed_paraphrased.csv`, the mixed dataset itself and
 - `cloze_test.mixed_paraphrased.json`, which records the pipeline and score for each phrase of the mixed dataset.

-`scores-without-blacklisting` contains the respective records for the mixed dataset before excluding `ja` and `zh`.
+`scores-without-blacklisting/` contains the respective records for the mixed dataset before excluding `ja` and `zh`.

 ## Additional tools